 The stick-out recommendation of ⅜-in. for MIG, or ½-in. for flux-cored welding works well for me.
 Keeping the electrode length uniform helps me make consistent welds.

 Maintaining consistent form will help you dial in your weld settings quickly.

 Clean Materials Reduce Welding Spatter

-Rust, paint, grease, and mill-scale on your work surface will cause the arc to spit and sputter; splashing spatter out of the weld.
+Rust, paint, grease, and mill-scale on your work surface will cause the arc to spit and sputter; splashing the spatter out of the weld.

 It’s the same for me with welding.
 But it doesn’t take long to realize that even the most skilled welder (or painter) can’t achieve the best results without a well-prepared surface.

 As much as I dislike all the prep work in welding, I enjoy re-dos even less.
 I waste time grinding off the lousy weld and spatter and end up preparing the piece just as I should have from the start.

 Do yourself a favor by investing the time to prepare items for welding.
 You’ll save time, and it’ll be one less thing to consider if you’re producing excessive spatter.

 Fortunately, a variety of attachments available for the handy 4.5-in. angle-grinder will make for quick cleanup of just about any item.
 A final wipe-down with acetone makes it ready to weld.

 Don’t forget to check your wire spool for contamination.
 Dust can collect, and rust can form on your wire.
 This can cause erratic feeding and weld contamination, both leading to excess spatter.

 Some use a product to clean the wire as it feeds called Lube-Matic from Weld-Aid.
-I haven’t tried this yet, but some say it works on lightly contaminated wire.
+I haven’t tried this yet, but some say it works on a wire with light contamination.